ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 >Each integer has been padded with **`0x00`**, see in yellow.
 If it had not been padded, the first binary digit of the integers would start with a  binary `1`, hence a negative value.
 ![Alt text](/images/padded-octet.jpg "Padded Octet")
 ## 5. Verify the signature
-Use this command to verify if the signature correspond to the hash:
+Use this command to verify if the signature corresponds to the hash:
 ```shell
 openssl pkeyutl -verify -pubin -in hash-sha256.bin -inkey public-key.pem -sigfile ecdsa.sig
 ```